ThomasKundera/fedb/projects/lynn_windfarm/README.md

-# Belwind pictures analysis
+# Lynn windfarm pictures analysis

 ## Goal

-Analysing  to disqualify (once again) flat Earth fallacies.
+Analysing https://www.flickr.com/photos/37012317@N08/51664909026/ to disqualify (once again) flat Earth fallacies.

 ## Method
 We have to do:
 - Photogrammetry: measuring object pixel size on the image
 - Georeferencing: finding the location of the object in the image
+- Geolocation: finding the location of the camera
+- Reconstructing the scene

 ## Photogrammetry